DexterHuang/CyberCodeOnline/UpdateNote.md

 If you would like to help to maintain CyberCode Online, please feel free to submit a PR at [our GitHub repo](https://github.com/DexterHuang/CyberCodeOnline).

-Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub
+Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub.

 ## Updates
 ### 2023/03/08